phoebe-team/phoebe/doc/sphinx/source/theory/coupledBTE.rst

    \Omega_{^{\boldsymbol{k}m, \boldsymbol{k}'m'}_{\boldsymbol{q}\nu, \boldsymbol{q}'\nu'}} = \frac{1}{\tau_\gamma}
    \normalsize|\theta^\gamma_{^{\boldsymbol{k}m}_{\boldsymbol{q}\nu}}\normalsize\rangle \normalsize\langle\theta^\gamma_{^{\boldsymbol{k}'m'}_{\boldsymbol{q}'\nu'}}\normalsize|

-This way, the transport coefficients can be written in terms of the eigenvectors of the coupled matrix along with several "special" eigenvectors related to conserved quantities.
+This way, the transport coefficients can be written in terms of the eigenvectors of the coupled matrix along with several local equilibrium eigenvectors related to conserved quantities.
 These are:

    * :math:`\theta^e_{^{\boldsymbol{k}m}_{\boldsymbol{q}\nu}}` -- the eigenvector related to the conservation of charge,